7 Reasons Your Book Isn’t Selling: Taking a Hard Look at Amazon

 The point being, the more you can zero in on your book’s content, the better pathways you’ll start creating for your book and the more you’ll sell.

-Your Book Description is Lacking
+Your Book Description Needs a Polish

 Much like your keywords and categories, book descriptions often get jammed into the upload process with little to no thought about how they actually appeal to the reader.